lquenti/blackheap/docs/src/FAQ/BuildProcess.md

 # How does the Build Process work?

-- The architecture, and its reasoning, are described under [Architecture](../Architecture.md).

-- In order to stay language agnostic, we use a simple `Makefile` to orchestrate the different build systems.
+Blackheap consists of 3 different programs written in C, Typescript and Rust respectively.
+A more detailed explanation of the architecture and its reasoning behind it can be found under [Architecture](../Architecture.md).
+In this section blackheap's build process is explained.
+To make this as language independent as possible, it is orchestrated using a Makefile.

-## The Benchmarker
+## Step 1: Building the Benchmarker
-- At first, we build the benchmarker.
-Its build process is also managed by a seperate Makefile.
+First, the benchmarker written in C is compiled. gcc is used as compiler; the compilation process is managed by a second Makefile.
+At the end, the built binary gets moved into the rust source code directory.

-## The Web-Frontend
+## Step 2: Building the Web-Frontend

-- Next, we build the web frontend
-- Its build process is managed by yarn and CRA
-- CRA is ejected and extended with (PLUGIN A UND PLUGIN B) in order to create a single HTML file
+The next step is to build the web-frontend.
+This is a React frontend based on [CRA](https://create-react-app.dev/). [yarn](https://yarnpkg.com/) is used as a package manager.

+First the project gets installed via yarn.
+Here all external node-modules dependencies are resolved.
+After that a minimized, production level optimized single HTML file gets built.
+At the end, this HTML file also gets moved into the rust directory.

-## The Modeller / Main Program
+## Step 3: Building the Main Program

-- This build process is done via cargo
-- Beforehand, we move the benchmarker and web frontend into the rust src folder
-- this way, we can embed both files in the binary, making it a single standalone workflow
+The last thing to be built is the Rust binary.
+Here the previously built C and TS programs are embedded as binary BLOBs within the main program.
+Hence, the Rust program can ship the other software optimized for the current architecture at runtime and blackheap can be deployed as a single binary.